 and you can swap in any vegetables you have on hand.

-Packed with spring-time veggies - snap peas + asparagus - this Sesame Noodle Bowl is quick + easy.
+Packed with snap peas, mushrooms + asparagus - this Sesame Noodle Bowl is quick, easy and delicious.

 - 3 oz soba noodles or any other quick cooking asian noodles